raystack/frontier/docs/docs/tour/setup-server.md

 This steps assumes all dependencies already up and running.
 Create a server config `config.yaml` file (shield server init) in the root folder of shield project or use `--config` flag to customize to a certain config file location or you can also use environment variables to provide the server config.

-Setup up a database in postgres and provide the details in the DB field as given in the example below.
+Setup a database in postgres and provide the details in the DB field as given in the example below.
 For the purpose of this tutorial, we'll assume that the username is shield, password is 12345, database name is shield, host and port are localhost and 5432.
 Also, setup a SpiceDB database on localhost port 50051 and pre_shared_key value shield.

-Note, that you can also user the `docker-compose` file to avoid all the hassle.

 ```
 version: 1